aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 increment(5,4) # => 9
 ~~~

-Now increment has two methods.
+Now the function `increment` has two methods.
 Julia decides which method to run for a given call based on the number and types of the arguments; this is called dynamic multiple dispatch.

 * *dynamic* because it's based on the types of the values used at run-time
 * *multiple* because it looks at the types and order of all the arguments.
-Object-oriented languages use single dispatch because they only consider the first argument (In `x.foo(y)`, the first argument is `x`.)
-[This is true for Python and Ruby, but not Java and C++ which can have multiple methods of the same name within a class.]
 * *dispatch* because this is a way of matching function calls to method definitions.

+To put this in context with languages you may already know, object-oriented languages use single dispatch because they only consider the first argument (In `x.foo(y)`, the first argument is `x`.)

 We haven't really seen the "multiple" part yet, but if you're curious about Julia, you'll have to look that up on your own.
 We need to move on to our first check.

 # Checking the Types of Variables in Loops

 A feature of Julia that sets it apart from other high-level languages is its speed.
 As in most programming languages, writing very fast code in Julia involves an understanding of how the computer works and how Julia works.
 In Julia, an important part of helping the compiler create fast code for you is writing type-stable code.
-When the compiler can see that a variable in a section of code will always contain the same specific type, the compiler can do more optimizations than if it believes (correctly or not) that there are many possible types for that variable.
+When the compiler can see that a variable in a section of code will always contain the same specific type, the compiler can do more optimizations than if it believes (correctly or not) that there are multiple possible types for that variable.

+## Why This is Important

 For example, let's write a function that takes an `Int64` and then increases it by some amount.
 If the number is small (less than 10), let's increase it by a big number (50), but if it's big, let's only increase it by a little (0.5).